abeconnelly/scratch/Documentation/CGF-Schema.md

 * FinalOverflowMap holds everything else.
 The DataRecord.Code is as follows:
   - 00 - Explicit Tile information.
 This holds an encoded FinalOverflowTileMapEntry entry (see below)
   - 01 - Encoded FastJ tile.
 See below for the structure of FinalOverflowEncodedFastJ
-* hiq hexit implied values are one smaller than their values (e.g. 0b000 maps to 1)
-* loq hexit implied values are not altered (e.g. 000b maps to 0)

 ```go
   FinalOverflowTileMapEntry {